 Standard cholesterol testing is only a starting point for evaluating your risk of developing chronic cardiovascular issues.
 The team of Brian Eades, MD, FACC, offer the latest in heart health screening through advanced cholesterol testing.
-As an established cardiologist in McKinney, Texas, Dr. Eades uses advanced cholesterol testing to understand your cholesterol levels, even if your cholesterol has always been normal.
+As an established cardiologist in McKinney, Texas and Greenville, Texas, Dr. Eades uses advanced cholesterol testing to understand your cholesterol levels, even if your cholesterol has always been normal.
 Protect your heart and start your cholesterol screening today.
 Book an appointment online or call the office to schedule.

 When your cholesterol is high, your chances of developing conditions that lead to heart disease drastically increases.